Home Page

 shackle attaches to the loop) and the release cord (the lighter

-line) runs under this fulcrum.
+line in this case) runs under this fulcrum.

 The halyard pulls the loop up above the strut on the mast, and